What Do You Do with a PhD in Celebrity Gossip?

 As society progresses, does the gossip industry improve, or do tabloids and blogs remain as bad as ever?

-I think that gossip is most often—even when we gossip about our friends—used as a way of socially policing behaviors, to see if someone is adhering to the status quo or not.
+I think that gossip is most often – even when we gossip about our friends – used as a way of socially policing behaviours, to see if someone is adhering to the status quo or not.
 I think that that line [defining the] status quo is always changing, so there are different ways that we police someone.
 In the 1930s, if someone was accused of being too sexual on screen by showing too much of her thighs, that was a certain sort of policing of female sexuality.
 Today it’s not so much a question of nudity, but [a question of] if someone is linked with too many men, or if they’re bisexual instead of declaring themselves as gay or straight in that very strict delineation, or if they don’t have kids.
-There are all sorts of behaviors that are still policed.
+There are all sorts of behaviours that are still policed.

 Why should we take the gossip industry more seriously?